56th Annual Meeting of the Societas Linguistica Europaea

 A shortlisted paper may be co-authored.
 Co-authored papers in categories i) and ii) above should be presented at the conference by the nominee, who will also have to be the first author of the paper.

 The first prize in each of the three categories is 500 Euros.
-The winners of the first prizes in the PhD and Postdoc categories are also awarded a 20+5 mins. plenary talk at SLE 2023 (Athens).
+The winners of the first prizes in the PhD and Postdoc categories in 2023 are also awarded a 20+5 mins. plenary talk at SLE 2024 (Helsinki).
 The 2nd and 3rd prizes will receive a three-year SLE membership.

 Please note that papers for which none of the authors has registered by 31 May will not be scheduled.
 The schedule will be published online in June after the registration deadline.
 The schedule will then be modified only in the event of cancellations.

-There will be a reception on Wednesday evening (included in the registration fee), a walking tour in Bucharest’s historical city centre (included in the registration fee) and a conference dinner and party on Friday evening (not included in the conference fee).
-On Saturday afternoon and on Sunday, there will be a number of activities: trips to important Romanian historical and cultural landmarks (Prahova Valley, The Peleș Castle) and activities in Bucharest (a visit to The Palace of the Parliament [the second largest building in the world], a visit to Ceaușescu’s private residence and the nomenklatura neighbourhood, Primăverii, etc.) (not included).
+There will be a welcome reception (included in the registration fee), a guided walking tour in Athens’ historical city centre (included in the registration fee) and a conference dinner and party (not included in the conference fee).
+On Friday afternoon and on Saturday, there will be a number of activities to choose from, including excursions to the Acropolis Museum, Cape Sounion and the Temple of Poseidon, Argolis [Mycenae, Nafplio and Epidaurus], and Delphi, a Corinth Canal crossing combined with swimming and lunch, and a one-day cruise to Hydra, Poros and Aegina (these activities are not included in the registration fee).

 The basic information on travelling to and around Athens can be found on Athen’s website.

 Venue of the conference

 All the activities of the Athens SLE meeting will be held at the Aula, School of Philosophy, University Campus, National and Kapodistrian University of Athens in the dictrict of Zografou.
 The campus is located near the forest, away from the city noise, yet is easy to reach.